 Los Angeles Central Library

-The Los Angeles Central Library is a masterpiece of Art Deco architecture.
+The Los Angeles Central Library is a masterpiece of art deco.
 Architect Bertram Grosvenor Goodhue was inspired by ancient world accents, especially the Egyptian pyramids and Byzantine mosaics.
 The personification of history, philosophy, and other muses decorate the building, while in the main rotunda, which once housed the card catalog, colorful murals by Dean Cornwall depict California’s history.
 Behind the library is a public plaza with pleasant fountains and landscaping.

 Beinecke Library, Yale University